 A Settlement Adjustment is defined as a correction to Settlements data processed through the receipt of revised or new input data.
-Settlement Adjustments are processed as a version to either an Initial or a Recalculation Settlement Statement on or before a T + 55B publication for the last day of a Trading Month.
+Settlement Adjustments are processed as a version to either an Initial or a Recalculation Settlement Statement on or before a T + 70B publication for the last day of a Trading Month.

 A Settlement Rerun Adjustment is a special type of Settlement Adjustment that is defined as one that is processed during a Settlement Statement Rerun.
-A Settlement Adjustment that is published after a T+ 55B timeframe for the associated Trading Day is defined as a Settlement Rerun Adjustment.
-Settlement Rerun Adjustments appear on Recalculation Settlement Statements, including the scheduled Recalculation Settlement Statements for T + 9M, T+18M, T+33M (effective trade date 8/1/14), T+35M (retired trade date 7/31/14), or T+36M.
+A Settlement Adjustment that is published after a T+ 70B timeframe for the associated Trading Day is defined as a Settlement Rerun Adjustment.
+Settlement Rerun Adjustments appear on Recalculation Settlement Statements, including the scheduled Recalculation Settlement Statements for T+11M, T+21M, and T+24M.
 These statements are generated through a Settlement Statement Rerun which is a recalculation of a Settlement Statement in accordance with the provision of the CAISO Tariff.

 Settlement Adjustments and/or Settlement Rerun Adjustments are a result of data revisions made after Initial Settlement Statements are published, disputes filed against any Settlement Statement, good faith negotiations, CAISO Governing Board approval, or FERC Order.
-Settlement Rerun Adjustments after T+36M will only be made if required by FERC Order or approved by the CAISO Governing Board.
+Settlement Rerun Adjustments after T+24M will only be made if required by FERC Order or approved by the CAISO Governing Board.